AmrElsayyad/nvim/README.md

 This configuration is highly customizable.
 Here's how you can customize it:

+### Completion Toggle (Global)

+Completion can be enabled or disabled globally for your entire session.
+Use `<leader>uk` to toggle completion on or off.
+This sets the global variable `vim.g.completion`, which controls whether completion features are active in all buffers.

 ### Adding New Plugins

 To add a new plugin, simply create a new Lua file in the `lua/plugins` directory with the plugin's specification.
 For example, to add a plugin called `my-plugin`, you would create a file called `lua/plugins/my-plugin.lua` with the following content:

 ```lua
 return {